JasperV/dotfiles/README.md

 - Login to Chrome, only personal account.
 - Login to Insync, but only add personal account and only sync `Mackup` folder.
 - Run `mackup restore`.
-- Disable Spotlight default shortcut key; Settings -> Keyboard -> Keyboard Shortcuts -> Spotlight
+- Disable Spotlight default shortcut key; Settings -> Keyboard -> Keyboard Shortcuts -> Spotlight.
 - Run and configure [Alfred](https://www.alfredapp.com/).
-- Run and configure Teamviewer.
-Connect account.
+- Run and configure Teamviewer -> Connect to personal account.
 - Reboot!
 - Run Karabiner Elements.
 - Configure Insync with remaining accounts and remaining directories to sync.